 Consumers are happy to pay a little extra and buy from a widely recognized brand they trust than from a website they’ve never heard of.
 Also, with 3 out of 4 customers visiting social media before making a purchase, having an active social media presence that prospects can interact with will reduce any friction.

 Allowing customers to leave reviews for each product, too, helps with social proofing.
-Search Engine Land found that 88% of consumers trust an online review just as much as recommendation from a friend.
+Search Engine Land found that 88% of consumers trust an online review just as much as a recommendation from a friend.

 Barnes & Noble allows customers to leave reviews on all products and aggregates the overall review score: